More than a half-century of taking care and giving care.

 financial contributions, Kimberly-Clark product donations and

 volunteer time.
-The answer could be diapers for thousands of Sri
+The answer could be diapers for thousands of North

-under-developed areas of Latin America, or it may be education
+under-developed areas of Latin America, or it may be malaria

 million in cash and product donations for charitable causes

 worldwide.
 As part of that amount, the Kimberly-Clark Foundation